 oliver@ifow.org

-This study has been approved by the UCL Research Ethics Committee: Project ID number: [Insert Project ID Number]
+This study has been approved by the IFOW Research Ethics Committee: Project ID number: [Insert Project ID Number]

 Thank you for considering taking part in this research.
 The person organising the research must explain the project to you before you agree to take part.
 If you have any questions arising from the Information Sheet or explanation already given to you, please ask the researcher before you decide whether to join in.
 You will be given a copy of this Consent Form to keep and refer to at any time.